varalakshmi-g/Day24-with-java/README.md

 # Day24-with-java
-Today I practiced how to print sub arrays with size of 3.
+Today I practiced
+1. How to print sub arrays with size of 3.
 Here is the java program ...

 import java.util.Scanner;